jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-mihai-popoviciu-on.md

 **RR: Great to hear.
 What would you say you get more enjoyment out of - music production or DJing?**

 Mihai: I get excited about both equally, I think they go hand in hand.
-Imagine the joy of finishing a track that you think is good and then testing it out in front of an audience and seeing how it works.
+Imagine the joy of finishing a track that you think is good and then testing it out in front of an audience to see how it works.
 I love producing and doing studio work and I love travelling and playing gigs all over the world - I couldn't choose between these two.
 <br><br>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QRfCxqdnygE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>